-Active travel to and from school
+Active, safe and sustainable travel to and from school

-- An increase in sustainable means of travel (such as walking, scooting, cycling or using public transport) and reduced car travel to school
+- an increase in sustainable means of travel (such as walking, scooting, cycling or using public transport) and reduced car travel to school

 - healthier, more active pupils and staff